jharwell/sierra/docs/src/contributing.rst

     - ``experiment/`` - Various interfaces and bindings for use by plugins.

-    - ``generators/`` - Generic controller and scenario generators used to modify template XML files to provide the setting/context for running experiments with variables.
+    - ``generators/`` - Generic controller and scenario generators used to modify template expdef files to provide the setting/context for running experiments with variables.

     - ``graphs/`` - Generic code to generate graphs of different types.